Balinese dance

 Cultural performances such as Balinese Ramayana traditional dance are popular tourist attractions especially in Ubud, Bali.

 Kecak dance performed by many male dancers.

 Balinese dance (tarian Bali; ᬇᬕᭂᬮᬦ᭄ᬩᬮᬶ (igélan Bali)) is an ancient dance tradition that is part of the religious and artistic expression among the Balinese people of Bali island, Indonesia.
 Balinese dance is dynamic, angular, and intensely expressive.
 Balinese dancers express the stories of dance-drama through bodily gestures including gestures of fingers, hands, head, and eyes.

 There is a great richness of dance forms and styles in Bali; and particularly notable are those ritualistic dance dramas which involve Rangda, the witch, and the great beast Barong.
-Most of the dances in Bali are connected to Hindu or traditional folk rituals, such as the Sanghyang Dedari sacred dance that invokes benevolent hyang spirits, believed to possess the dancers in a trance state during the performance.
+Most of the dances in Bali are connected to Balinese Hindu or traditional animist and folk rituals, such as the Sanghyang Dedari sacred dance that invokes benevolent hyang spirits, believed to possess the dancers in a trance state during the performance.
 Other Balinese dances are not linked to religious rituals and are created for certain occasions or purposes, such as the Baris or Pendet welcoming dances and Joged dance, which is a social dance for entertainment.